-Both Network Attached Storage (NAS) and Storage Area Networks (SANs) provide your business a networked storage solution.
+Both Network Attached Storage (NAS) and Storage Area Networks (SANs) provide your business with a networked storage solution.
 The key difference between NAS and SAN is that SAN is a local network of numerous devices operating on disk blocks and NAS is a single storage device operating on data files.

 What is a SAN?